arieh/YADDM/README.md

 ![Screenshot](http://img691.imageshack.us/img691/4562/screenshotsw.png)

-Tested and found working on FF 3.5, IE6-8, and Chrome 3 How to use
+Tested and found working on FF 3.5, IE6-8, Safari 4 (read notes) and Chrome 3

+How to use
 ----------
 The class is very simple. you simply need to call it and it will generate a dropdown functionality on all marked `UL`s